cloudfoundry-attic/cf-abacus/doc/api.md

 Resource configuration
 ---

-The _resource configuration_ API is used by Abacus to retrieve _resource configuration_ documents for the Cloud resources for which usage is submitted.
+The _resource configuration_ API is used by Abacus to retrieve _resource configuration_ documents for Cloud resources.

 _Resource configuration_ documents describe the types of measurements, metrics, units, and metering, aggregation, rating and reporting formulas that must be used by Abacus to meter, rate, and report usage for each type of Cloud resource.